adnammit/movieAppV1/README.md

 * CSS overhaul: consolidate css for movies and search

 ### Feature List:
+* add some kind of hot queue feature (stuff you want to watch soon)
+    - change the favorite property to queue?
+    - cos that might be redundant with 5 starts...
+* add csv export option
+* custom column sets
+* add tags/categories/lists
 * implement Surprise!
     - spinning pizza!
 * add filter by genre